ceevee87/webdev-bootcamp-colt-steele/README.md

 - Front end development with HTML/JS/CSS.
   * Styling with Bootstrap, Google Fonts, and FontAwesome.
+  * Full page slideshow on landing page with animation delays.
 - Backend development with MongoDB, Node, and Express.
   * Persistence of campground images, comments, and user IDs with MongoDB.
 - MVC design: MongoDB models, express routes, and JavaScript template files